A vulnerability

 services/workspace/members.py · lines 204–238 · severity critical

 Reasoning The member-update handler spreads the request body into the model without a field allowlist.
 The role field is writable even though the UI never exposes it — any member can PATCH themselves to owner.
-Reproduction As a regular member, PATCH your own membership with {"role":"owner"}.
+Repro As a regular member, PATCH your own membership with {"role":"owner"}.
 The server returns 200 and the role is persisted.

 Critique log — “Looked for: middleware scrubbing, serializer allowlist, audit-log trigger.
 None reject the role write.
 Confirmed on staging replica.”